raspberrypilearning/remote-control-buggy/en/step_4.md

-## Google Voice Kit remote
+## AIY Projects Voice Kit remote

 ### Requirements
-For this part of the project, you will need a Google AIY Voice Kit and a second Raspberry Pi as well as your buggy.
+For this part of the project, you will need a Google AIY Projects Voice Kit and a second Raspberry Pi as well as your buggy.

 ### Instructions
-You can use a second Raspberry Pi running the Google AIY Voice Kit software to remotely control your Raspberry Pi buggy.
-This section assumes you have both a [built buggy](../projects/build-a-buggy), and that you have an assembled [AIY Voice Kit](../projects/rpi-python-google-aiy).
+You can use a second Raspberry Pi running the Google AIY Projects Voice Kit software to remotely control your Raspberry Pi buggy.
+This section assumes you have both a [built buggy](../projects/build-a-buggy), and that you have an assembled [AIY Projects  Voice Kit](../projects/rpi-python-google-aiy).

-To control the buggy, you can use a feature in the `gpiozero` module called **Remote Pins**.
+To control the buggy, you can use a feature in the `gpiozero` module called **remote pins**.
 Have a look at the section below to learn more about how to remotely use GPIO pins.

 [[[rpi-python-remote-pins]]]

 --- task ---
-Connect up your buggy and then opening a terminal window on its Raspberry Pi.
+Connect up your buggy and then open a terminal window on its Raspberry Pi.
 Once there, you can type the following so that the **pigpio daemon** will run on boot:

 ```bash
 sudo systemctl enable pigpiod